Interior designers share the best high street homeware to shop now

 But if you really want to know where to look, turn to industry-insiders.
 While they might shop from luxury designers for hospitality or residential projects, interior designers know a good find on the high street when they see one, be it a particularly good table lamp or a statement vase.

 The key to adding some good design into your home isn’t a complete overhaul, but a series of considered choices.
-“It doesn't have to be a full-blown redecoration but integrating small decorative pieces like the above on top of existing furniture,” Rosie Gangar, founder and interior designer, says.
-“Try adding a blue vase on top of an existing brown sideboard or swapping your lampshade for something more daring.”
+“It doesn't have to be a full-blown redecoration but rather integrating small decorative pieces on top of existing furniture,” Rosie Gangar, founder and interior designer, says.
+“Try adding a new vase on top of an existing sideboard or swapping your lampshade for something more daring.”

 So, to help inject some of the latest interior trends into your home, I asked three designers what they’re forecasting for this season – and the affordable homeware from the high street to shop now.